 The two had been friends since their early days at Lakeside School (a private preparatory school in Seattle) and shared a passion for computers and programming.
-In fact, they had both become accomplished programmers and had been hired in 1971 to write a payroll program for the company Information Sciences, Inc. on behalf of COBOL.
+In fact, they had both become accomplished programmers and had been hired in 1971 to write a payroll program for Information Sciences, Inc. on behalf of COBOL.

-Paul made his pitch to Gates.
+Allen made his pitch to Gates.
 His idea was to adapt the Beginner’s All-purpose Symbolic Instruction Code (BASIC) for the Altair 8800.

 Gates was impressed and liked the idea.
-He was also successfully persuaded by Allen to leave Harvard to pursue their business idea.
+He was also persuaded by Allen to leave Harvard to pursue their business idea.

-At that time, microcomputers, like the Altair 8800, executed source code provided by the machine's compiler but lacked an interpreter.
+At that time, microcomputers like the Altair 8800 executed source code provided by the machine's compiler, but lacked an interpreter.
 Paul Allen proposed using BASIC to develop such an interpreter.

-In February of 1975, Allen and Gates sold their code to MITS for $3,000 (just over $14,000 today), plus a percentage of royalty payments (worth around $840,000 today).
+In February of 1975, Allen and Gates sold their code to MITS for $3,000 (around $14,000 today), plus a percentage of royalty payments (worth around $840,000 today).

 Where did the Name Microsoft come from?